This article is a reminder that the new FDA User Fees FY2020 have been announced, and it is time for you to re-apply for small business qualification.

 When you submit your application, make sure that you send an original application, because the FDA will not accept a copy–especially for international submissions.
 Companies located outside the USA, or companies with subsidiaries outside the USA, must obtain verification of the taxes paid by the national tax authority in each country.
 This extra step makes it even more critical for device companies to start the application process immediately.

 In parallel with these annual user fee increases, Medical Device Academy increased our flat-fee pricing for preparing submissions on August 1.
 The new higher consulting fee increased from $12,000 to $14,000.
 This fee does not include our flat-fee for each FDA eCopy of $150/eCopy–typically averaging $600/project.
-However, we now include any time required to response to RTA Hold Letters and requests for additional Information.
+However, we now include any time required to respond to RTA Hold Letters and requests for additional information.
 This typically ranges from 5-10 hours of consulting time at $300/hour.
 Therefore, the net change is from $14,250 to $14,600 (i.e., an increase of 2.46%).
 More importantly, it makes the total cost of hiring our firm more predictable and less time consuming for our firm to quote.
 Our firm’s hourly rates have not changed.

 If you are interested in learning more about applying for small business status, please visit our webinar page on this topic or contact us for help.
 If you are interested in our new pricing, please click on the download button found on our home page.